Interior portrait: Speciality artists

 At a time when every cultured young woman learned to paint watercolors, many painted their own rooms or the ones where they were given their lessons.
 Most of the surviving examples are anonymous and rarely of high quality, but they often have a charm that compensates for what they lack in technical expertise.

 However, some members of the aristocracy had real talent, verging on the professional.
 The Polish Count Artur Potocki, for example, travelled widely, painting watercolors of the hotel rooms and other places where he stayed, from Rome to London.

-Nevertheless, virtually all the highest-quality works were produced by professionals with exceptional virtuosity in watercolors and a mastery of perspective...especially conical perspective, with two or three vanishing points, which produces an eerily photographic effect for modern eyes.
+Nevertheless, virtually all the highest-quality works were produced by professionals with exceptional virtuosity in watercolors and a mastery of perspective, especially conical perspective, with two or three vanishing points, which produces an eerily photographic effect for modern eyes.

-With only a few exceptions, such as Jean-Baptiste Isabey and Eugène Lami of France, architect John Nash and furniture-maker Thomas Sheraton (both of England), few artists who dealt exclusively with these portraits are still familiar today.
+With only a few exceptions, such as Jean-Baptiste Isabey and Eugène Lami of France, architect John Nash and furniture-maker Thomas Sheraton (both of England), artists who dealt exclusively with these portraits are unfamiliar today.
 Among some notable artists who produced them, not previously mentioned: